What We Do

 We take a stepped approach to improving attendance and engagement by challenging young people to increase their resilience.
-For some this may mean moving from 1-2-1 tuition to group tuition at our Hazelglen site and finally a return to mainstream school.
+For some this may mean moving from 1-2-1 tuition to group tuition on our site and finally a return to mainstream or an alternate provision.

 For pupils receiving 1-2-1 tuition, there is an expectation that they will complete work in addition to their face to face tuition sessions, as part of their blended learning programme.
 Completion of additional work will form part of the allocated additional hours, and will count towards their attendance.

 Springboard supports many highly vulnerable young people.
 Expectations for behaviour are high, in order to enable all who attend to feel safe.
 Safety plans are discussed and created for all pupils who attend on site.

 Pupils are prepared to move on to their next stage with support via: